-3.61 MILITARY LEAVE
+3.62 MILITARY LEAVE

 An employee shall be allowed approved leave of absence from the employees duties without loss of status or efficiency rating while performing "ordered military duty" with full employment, compensation and reinstatement rights as provided by law.
-Such leave shall be leave without pay if employee is compensated military duty.
-If such compensation is less than the employee's salary, the LWS shall offset the balance and shall be made with appropriate documentation provided by employee.
 "Ordered military duty" means any military duty performed in the service of the United States or the State of South Dakota pursuant to orders issued by competent federal or state authorities with or without the consent of the employee.
-Military leave shall be granted only when in the performance of ordered military duty or while reporting to and returning from such duty not to exceed a total of thirty (30) work days in any one calendar year.
-Military auxiliary members (ex: American Legion or V.F.W.) may be granted leave with pay at the discretion of the Superintendent with notification to immediate supervisor for purposes relating to their obligations.
-The performance of this duty shall not exceed a total of ten (10) workdays in any one calendar year.